ArnasBraskus/BAPSY/README.md

-# PAVADINIMAS PROJEKTO
+# "Skaitymo įpročių sekėjas"
-PAV is an internet application for time management for book reading and improving reading habits.
+"Skaitymo įpročių sekėjas" is an internet application for time management for book reading and improving reading habits.

 ##